uconn

 Federal Funding Accountability and Transparency Act (FFATA) Reporting

 As of October 1, 2010, all Federal grants of $30,000 and over are subject to the Federal Funding Accountability and Transparency Act (FFATA).
-FFATA requires UConn to report any subawards executed in the previous month that exceed $30,000, where UConn is the prime recipient.
-SPS staff use the FFATA Subaward Reporting System (FSRS) to enter, submit, and update the required FFATA reporting, which must be submitted by the end of the month following the month of full execution of the initial agreement or any subsequent amendment resulting in a subaward value of greater than $30,000.
+FFATA requires prime recipients including UConn to report any subawards executed in the previous month that exceed $30,000.
+As of March 8, 2025, SPS staff use SAM.gov to enter, submit, and update the required FFATA reporting, which must be submitted by the end of the month following the month of full execution of the initial agreement or any subsequent amendment resulting in a subaward value of greater than $30,000.

 Progress Monitoring, Technical Reports and Deliverables

 • SPS, the responsible University PI, and department grant administrators will jointly determine the frequency and scope of departmental monitoring procedures.
-A “risk-based” approach to subrecipient monitoring is recommended with the frequency and intensity of monitoring driven by the terms of the prime award and the criteria identified in the section of this procedure titled Subrecipient Pre-Qualification Review.
+A “risk-based” approach to subrecipient monitoring is recommended, with the frequency and intensity of monitoring driven by the terms of the prime award and the criteria identified in the section of this procedure titled Project Risk Assessment (see above).

 • Subrecipient is required to submit invoices adhering to the following criteria: